codex-storage/codex-research/design/sales.md

 up the request and will process the first slot in the queue at the same time.
 This should avoid some clashes in slot indices chosen by competing hosts.

+Before slots can be added to the queue, availabilities must be checked to ensure a matching availability exists.
+This filtering prevents all slots in the network from entering the queue.

 ### Removing slots from the queue

 Hosts will also recieve contract events for when any contract is started,